fullstackedorg/workspace/docs/Develop/Files structure/Server.md

 ## Splitting into files

-This same example would be much cleaner with each listener split into files:
+This same example would be much cleaner with each listener split into individual files:

 ```ts
 // server/express.server.ts